Noroshundor

 Noroshundor (The Barbershop) is a 2009 Bengali political thriller short set in 1971 during Bangladesh Liberation War.
-It was co-directed by Tareque Masud and Catherine Masud.
+It was directed by Tareque Masud and Catherine Masud.
 It deals with nationalism and identity issue daring the war.

 Plot

-In 1971, during Bangladesh Liberation War, Pakistan Army led a local collaborator raid at the home in searching freedom fighters.
+In 1971, during Bangladesh Liberation War, Pakistan Army led a local collaborator raid at homes in search for freedom fighters.
 The young man they seek flees through the narrow alleyways of Old Dhaka and stumbles upon a barbershop.
-He quick decides to get a shave to disguise himself.
+He quickly decides to get a shave to disguise himself.
 Meanwhile, his mother takes his injured father to a nearby pharmacy.
 The Hindu doctor hesitantly takes them in because of not getting into target.
-At the barbershop, the young man soon realizes he has put himself in more danger, where all the barbers are Urdu-speaking Biharis.
-Who also known to be supporting the Pakistan Army.
+At the barbershop, the young man soon realizes he has put himself in more danger, where all the barbers are Urdu-speaking Biharis, who are also known to be supporting the Pakistan Army.